WHERE TO FIND US

 South Africa

 The CRI facilities at Nelspruit form the head office for CRI research and stand on 3,1 ha of ground donated by the Solomon family of the Crocodile Valley Citrus Company.
 In contrast to many other crop research units, CRI-Nelspruit is not surrounded by orchards of its own.
 However, with the aid of growers, the research staff are readily able to execute co-operative projects in all production areas of southern Africa, including Zimbabwe, Swaziland and Mozambique.
 Due to its location in a subtropical area, CRI researchers at Nelspruit are sometimes involved in research on other subtropical crops besides citrus, although the research focus remains on citrus.
-At the helm of the CRI headoffice in Nelspruit is Manager: Research and Technical, Dr. Tim Grout and a compliment of researchers and administrative staff there to serve the citrus growers of southern Africa.
+At the helm of the CRI headoffice in Nelspruit is the Financial and Administration Manager, Christine Stoppel-Grove, who also serves as Facility Manager, overseeing the compliment of researchers and administrative staff there who serve the citrus growers of southern Africa.

 POSTAL